Killer Elite (film): Plot

 In 1980, Danny Bryce, Hunter, Davies and Meier are a group of mercenaries who arrive in Mexico to assassinate someone.
 Danny is shot when he becomes distracted after realising that he has killed the man in front of the target's young child.
 Affected by this, Danny retires from the group and returns to Australia.

 The following year, Danny is summoned to Oman to meet a handler known as "the Agent", and he learns that Hunter was unable to do a $6 million job and that Danny must complete Hunter's mission in exchange for Hunter's life.
 Amr, a Sheikh and deposed king of a small region of Oman, wants Danny to kill three former SAS troopers—Steven Harris, Warwick Cregg and Simon McCann—for killing his three eldest sons during the Dhofar Rebellion.
 Danny must videotape their confessions and make their deaths look like accidents before Amr dies from his illness.
 This will allow Amr's fourth son Bakhait to regain control of his father's desert region.
-Danny approaches Davies and Meier, enlisting them to help in exchange for $3 million each for both, while Danny will not receive anything because he merely wants to free Hunter.
+Danny approaches Davies and Meier, enlisting them to help in exchange for $3 million each man, while Danny will not receive anything because he merely wants to free Hunter.

 Danny and Meier find Harris in Oman and gain access to his house while pretending to be researchers making a documentary.
 After Harris confesses on videotape, they take him to the bathroom, intending to make it look like he slipped and hit his head.
 However, Harris's girlfriend knocks on the door.
 While Danny and Meier are distracted, Harris attempts to break free, causing Meier to shoot him fatally.
 In England, Davies travels to a pub known to be frequented by British military personnel and questions bar patrons about former SAS members in Oman.
 This is reported to the Feather Men, a secret society of former operatives protecting their own.
 Their head enforcer, Spike Logan, is sent to investigate.

 Davies discovers Cregg preparing for a long nighttime march in wintry weather on the Brecon Beacons mountain range.
 Danny infiltrates the base, disguised in uniform, and drugs Cregg's coffee.
 Danny follows Cregg and makes him confess before the drug puts him into shock to die of hypothermia.

 Aware that the Feather Men are now following them, Danny decides to use a different tactic to kill their last target, McCann, who is now working as a mercenary.
 Their plan is to set up a fake job interview to lure McCann from his house and to crash a remote-controlled truck into McCann's car.
 With the help of the inexperienced Jake, Meier kills McCann.
 However, Logan and his men were watching McCann.
 A gunfight ensues, and Jake accidentally kills Meier.